alwaysnoelia/creative-portfolio/README.md

 ## How to Run the Project Locally

-I am working to deploy the website on github pages.
+Currently, I am working to deploy the website on github pages.
 In the meantime, if you would like to explore the website locally, follow these steps:

 1. Clone the repository.
 2. Navigate to the project folder and install dependencies using `npm install`.